Wasim27/wasocial-v2/README.md

 <br>
 <br>

 Clicking the edit button will show a modal which has the body of the post to edit in the text area.
-This allows users to make edits and then click submit.
+This allows users to make edits and then submit the changes.

 <br>